 How to save: well, I did not find any ways to go in for free, but if you are really short of money you might consider buying tickets to parts of the fortress.
 For example, a ticket to Generalife and Alcazaba costs 7 EUR, a night visit to the Nasrid Palaces is 8 EUR.
 More info here.

 3. The Cathedral of Granada

 Built in the Renaissance style, the Cathedral of Granada is stunning!
 Tall columns of white color, intricate chapels, and a sense of infinity.
-There is a reason why this cathedral is the main in Granada.
-I assume that it was supposed to show the might of the God, but when I go in to churches like this I always admire the skill of people who built it.
+There is a reason why this cathedral is the main one in Granada.
+I assume that it was supposed to show the might of God, but when I go to churches like this I always admire the skill of people who built it.

 Interesting fact: the cathedral is built on the former site of a mosque.

 Price: entrance fee is 5 EUR, free audio guide is included.
 Discounts are available for some categories, and little children go in for free.

 How to save: entrance is free on Sunday evenings, just reserve your place here.

 4. The Cathedral of San Juan de Dios